ctimmons/Lazy8/Lazy8.SqlClient/TSQL_GO_LEXICAL_SCANNER_README.md

 The rules reflect the fact that T-SQL allows nested multiline comments and string literals.

 The EBNF syntax used here generally follows the description in [this Wikipedia page](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).
+The ^ and $ characters are standard regular expression anchors (beginning of line and end of line, respectively).

 ```
 t-sql = { { go } | { string-literal } | { comment } | ? any character ? }